-For example Thai massage combined with yoga principles is a definite improvement, as is Thai massage done with energy work components.
-My personal addition is lots of rocking techniques which works very well.
 Many practitioners have combined it with Swedish massage or with Shiatsu.
-I am not saying that Thai massage should be changed, but there are definitely areas where value can be added.
+I am not saying that Thai Massage should be changed, but there are definitely areas where value can be added.
 Thais are not as receptive to those elements as are westerners.

 Two good choices – take your pick

 Studying Thai massage in Thailand can be a wonderful experience with many benefits and a great cultural experience.
 However do not assume that the Thai Massage education is automatically superior just because the teacher is Thai.